spraakbanken/sparv-pipeline/docs/user_manual.md

 **`sparv presets`:** List available annotation presets available for your corpus.
 You can read more about presets in the [section about annotation presets](#annotation-presets).

+# Requirements for Indata
+**TODO**
+- valid XML where the text to be analyzed is actual text (not attribute values) in the XML
+- document size?
+- no elements/attributes called "not"

 # Corpus Configuration
 To be able to annotate a corpus with Sparv you will need to create a corpus config file.
 A corpus config file is written in [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html), a fairly human-readable format